 Vervet Monkeys - By Mel Sammons

 The monkeys you encounter around your home are almost

-baby at a time; the frequency thereof is an average of 1.5 years.
-Babies are born throughout the year but
+time; the frequency thereof is an average of 1.5 years.
+Babies are born throughout the year but mostly between

-mostly between October and December.
-Although Vervets breed at approximately the same rate as humans, their
+October and December.
+Although Vervets breed at approximately the same rate as humans, their numbers appear to

-numbers appear to be declining in urban areas.
-They no longer have natural predators, but are killed by cars,
+be declining in urban areas.
+They no longer have natural predators, but are killed by cars, power lines, dogs,

-power lines, dogs, poisons, human hunters, bullies' cowardly cruelty and diseases such as cancer.
-Stress, poor
+poisons, human hunters, bullies' cowardly cruelty and diseases such as cancer.
+Stress, poor quality food and

 CITES (Convention for International Trade in Endangered Species) lists Vervet monkeys, internationally, as

 threatened by extinction but not endangered (like the White Rhino and elephant).
 We generally come into contact